 The second was in three locations in Northern Ireland: Ardglass for two days in March 2019, followed by one day in Portavogie and two days in Kilkeel in April 2019.
 Altogether we reached over 150 fishermen in the three ports, with blood pressure and diabetes checks, Carbon Monoxide and skin cancer tests, physiotherapy, oral health checks and eye tests as well as information, support and guidance on many aspects of physical and mental health and wellbeing.

 We are currently planning our next SeaFit health check event.
 Watch this space for details.

-Our aim is to build a team of health trainers to work with fishermen and their families in various locations around the UK.
-Work has started in two key communities, East Riding and Newlyn, where we are currently recruiting and training our teams, and developing relationships with the community.
+Our aim is to build a team of Healthy Lifestyle Advisors to work with fishermen and their families in various locations around the UK.
+Work has started in two key communities, East Riding and Newlyn.

-The first Health trainer project was launched in East Riding on the Yorkshire coast, on 24th October.
-Targeting the fishing communities of Bridlington and the surrounding area, the trainers will be working with fishermen and their families to improve their overall health and wellbeing and connect them to local health and wellbeing services.
+The first Healthtrainer project was launched in East Riding on the Yorkshire coast, on 24th October.
+Targeting the fishing communities of Bridlington and the surrounding area, the trainers are working with fishermen and their families to improve their overall health and wellbeing and connect them to local health and wellbeing services.
 The service is delivered on behalf of SeaFit by Yorkshire Wildlife Trust Living Seas Programme and Humber NHS Teaching Foundation Trust.
 This follows a successful two-year pilot which was part-funded by the Society.